Capacity withholding (market manipulation practice)

 The second stage, that appears to be more complex, is the assessment of legitimate justification for not offering available generation capacity or offering it above marginal cost.

-Technical reasons seem to be in this regard the most objective elements.
+Technical reasons seem to be, when it comes to "legitimate justifications” the most objective elements.

 With respect to regulatory aspect market participant can be, for instance, in situation of force majeure or localised transmission constraints.